Skip to Content

 After the hearty lunch of waffles and chocolate, I recommend washing it all down at the Bottle Shop nearby.
 If you want to learn about and see the most popular beers in Belgium, this is the place to stop in.
 Discover the rows of Delirium encased in their ceramic bottles, Kwak beer that comes with what I can only describe as a wooden tray supporting a beaker for drinking, and even some Belgian gin.

-Buy a few bottles or at least get acquainted with the bigger names in Belgian beer and perhaps sample some gin before continuing on your Bruges one day itinerary.
+Buy a few bottles or at least get acquainted with the bigger names in Belgian beer and perhaps sample some gin before continuing on your 1 day in Bruges itinerary.

 Tree with orange leaves drapped over a canal in Bruges